 MISCONCEPTION · ISSUE NO. 04

-Regulators and internal audit rightly worry about “rogue” automation.
-TiZNO is built so that every write to a downstream system, freeze account, send email, open a case, restrict a client, surfaces as an Action Card that requires explicit human approval.
-The platform handles orchestration, retrieval, and drafting; your officers retain decision rights.
+Regulators and internal audit are right to worry about automation that acts on its own.
+TiZNO is built so that every write to a downstream system, freezing an account, sending an email, opening a case, restricting a client, surfaces as an Action Card held in a pending state.
+No write API fires without an explicit human approval.
+The platform handles orchestration, retrieval, and drafting; your officers keep the decision.

-For committees worried about model drift: decision authority remains binary, approve or reject, while the system preserves the rationale bundle for later review.
-Nothing in that design prevents conservative governance; it encodes it.
+For a committee worried about model drift, the decision authority stays binary, approve or reject, while the system preserves the full rationale behind each proposal for later review.
+Conservative governance is encoded in the design rather than left to policy alone.

 Workflow example

 TiZNO recommends restricting wires for a client pending EDD completion.
-The Action Card shows cited policy, CRM status, and suggested wording.
-Only after a compliance manager approves does the restriction API run, under that manager’s credentials, with the full trace retained for audit.
+The Action Card shows the cited policy, the CRM status, and suggested wording.
+Only after a compliance manager approves does the restriction run, under that manager’s credentials, with the full trace retained for audit.